 If you think there's a problem with the way a course is being conducted, or with the behavior of a professor, it's best to approach the professor or T.A. directly.
-If you aren't comfortable talking with the professor, or if you have and there was not an acceptable resolution to the problem, then you should talk with someone else in the department — the undergraduate advisor or the department chair.
-Many students find it easier to discuss their difficulties first with the academic advisor, who may be aware of the situation and have useful suggestions for dealing with it.
-If the advisor isn't able to help, you can go Office of the Associate Dean, 201 Bexell or contact them by phone (541) 737-4276.
+If you aren't comfortable talking with the professor, or if you have and there was not an acceptable resolution to the problem, then you should talk with someone else in the department — an undergraduate advisor or the department chair.
+Many students find it easier to discuss their difficulties first with an academic advisor who may be aware of the situation and have useful suggestions for dealing with it.
+If the advisor isn't able to help, you can contact the Executive Director, 460 Austin Hall or by phone (541) 737-4139.

 If you still aren't satisfied, you may want to contact the University Ombudsman, Waldo 113 & 116A, (541) 737-7028.
 An ombudsman is a neutral third party who acts as a mediator, trying to find a resolution to the situation that seems fair and reasonable to all the parties.

 If you believe you have been improperly graded you should speak up.
 You must first discuss the matter with the professor.
 If you and the professor can't arrive at a satisfactory resolution you should next speak with an academic advisor or the Executive Director, 460 Austin Hall.